A local depth measure for general data: Introduction

 where $D$ is an univariate depth (for instance, simplicial or Tukey depth), $f \in \mathbb{E}',$ $x \in \mathbb{E}$ and $P_f$ is the univariate distribution of $f(X).$

-In the present paper we define the Integrated Dual Local Depth (IDLD).
-The main idea is to replace the global depth measure in Equation (\ref{IDD}) by a local one dimensional depth measure following the definition given in (2013).
-We study how the classical properties, introduced by Zou and Serfling (2000), should be analyzed within the framework of local depth.
+In the present paper, we define the Integrated Dual Local Depth (IDLD).
+The main idea is to replace the global depth measure in Equation (\ref{IDD}) with a local one-dimensional depth measure following the definition given in Paindaveine and Van Bever \cite{PB13}.
+We study how the classical properties, introduced by Zuo and Serfling \cite{ZS00}, should be analyzed within the framework of local depth.
 We prove, under mild regularity conditions, that our proposal enjoys those properties.
-Moreover, uniform strong consistency results are exhibited for the definition of the empirical local depth of to the population counterpart, and also for the local depth regions.
+Moreover, uniform strong consistency results are exhibited for the definition of the empirical local depth of the population counterpart, and also for the local depth regions.
 The main advantages of our proposals are its flexibility in dealing with general data and also its low computational cost, which enables it to work with high-dimensional data.
-As a natural application, we propose a clustering procedure based on local depths, and illustrate its performance with synthetic and real data, for different kind of data.
+We apply local depth to classification problems, with special emphasis on the application of multivariate functional data.

 The remainder of the paper is organized as follows.
-In Section 2 we define the integrated dual local depth, and study its basic properties.
+In Section 2 we define the integrated dual local depth and study its basic properties.
 Section 3 is devoted to the asymptotic study of the proposed local depth measure.
 In Section 4 the local depth regions are defined and the consistency results are exhibited.
-A clustering procedure based on local depth regions is proposed in Section 5.
-Simulations and real data examples are given in Section 6.
-Some concluding remarks are given in Section 7.
+A simulation study and real data examples are given in Section 5.
+Some concluding remarks are given in Section 6.
 All the proofs appear in the Appendix.